vinckobb/tinymce-tooltip/README.md

-# tinymce-tooltip
+# tooltip TinyMCE Plugin

-Tooltip TinyMCE plugin
+Welcome stranger!
+This is a repo containing the tooltip TinyMCE plugin.